Non Current Liabilities

 Classification of Liabilities Based on Refinancing and Grace Periods

 According to AASB 101, if the entity has the right, at the end of the reporting period, to extend the repayment of a liability for at least twelve months using an existing loan agreement, it should classify that liability as non current.
+This means that even if the obligation would otherwise be due within the next year, the entity can consider it as a long term liability because it has the option to extend the repayment period.

 Additionally, if the lender agrees by the end of the reporting period to provide a grace period lasting at least twelve months beyond the reporting period, during which the entity can fix any breaches or issues related to the obligation, and the lender cannot demand immediate repayment, the entity can classify the liability as non current.